Other Ways to Make a Gift

 Many families choose to request that donations be made in memory of their loved ones in lieu of cards, flowers, or gifts.
 The Indian River Land Trust is honored to be a recipient organization of memorial gifts and works with donors and families to appropriately recognize both the gifts and the loved ones in whose name memorial gifts are given.

 Planned giving is an important way through which individuals can provide support to organizations about which they care.
 It is through planned giving programs that a donor can work with a charitable organization to develop a strategic gift program through his/her estate plan.
 A planned gift can be a simple bequest or a complex charitable trust.
-They are not only extremely important to the non-profit organization for which they are designed, but can be beneficial as well to the donor and his/her heirs.
-If you are interested in discussing a planned gift to the Indian River Land Trust, please contact our office so we can help determine the most appropriate vehicle to meet your philanthropic and estate planning interests.
+They are extremely important to the non-profit organization for which they are designed, but can be beneficial as well to the donor and his/her heirs.
+If you are interested in discussing a planned gift to the Indian River Land Trust, please contact our office.

 Save the land and water you love, for the people you love - Make a Legacy Gift

-Donate a Property Easement (Placing an Easement on Your Land):
+Donate a Property Easement (Placing a Conservation Easement on Your Land):

-Conservation easements offer great flexibility and can be written to meet the particular needs of a landowner while protecting the property's resources.
+Using definitive criteria, the Land Trust sometimes accepts conservation easements as a way to protect an important conservation property that a landowner wishes to continue to own and manage.
+Conservation easement offer flexibility and can be written to meet the particular needs of a landowner while protecting the property's resources.
 An easement on property containing rare wildlife habitat might prohibit any development, for example, while one on a grove or ranch might allow continued farming and the building of additional agricultural-related structures.
-An easement can allow appropriate development and even permit some commercial use of the land.
-An easement may apply to just a portion of the property, and need not require public access.
-A landowner sometimes sells a conservation easement, but easements are often donated.
-If the donation benefits the public by permanently protecting important conservation resources and meets other federal tax code requirements, it can qualify as a tax-deductible charitable donation.
-The amount of the donation is often the difference between the land's value with the easement in place and its value without the easement.
+If the donation benefits the public by permanently protecting important conservation resources and meets other federal tax code requirements, it can qualify as a charitable donation.
+The amount of a tax-deductible donation is typically the difference between the land's value with the easement in place and its value without the easement.

 If you are interested in placing a conservation easement on your land, contact the Indian River Land Trust.
-We will explore the conservation values you want to protect on the land, and we'll discuss what you want to accomplish and what development rights you may want to retain.
-For example, you may already have one home on your property and want to preserve the right to build another home.
-That is one provision that must be specifically written into an easement agreement.
+Staff will be able to discuss possible options and whether the property meets the Land Trust's criteria for accepting an easement.
 Always consult with other family members regarding an easement, and remember that you should consult with your own attorney or financial advisor.